 I was on Twitter the other day and someone shared a website that has an interactive chart of all the phonemic sounds – I thought something like that would be great on your site because students would be able to click on a sound and hear the pronunciation immediately, without having to go and check it elsewhere.
 So if you were trying to explain something, you wouldn’t need to make a separate video or audio file every time.
 You could just embed the interactive chart on every page, and that would save a lot of hassle in the long run.
 It’s called ‘Seeingspeech.ac.uk’.
 I haven’t quite worked out what to do with it, but you’re more techie than me so I’m sure you won’t have a problem using it.
 I think it’s just a simple case of clicking on a sound and it plays automatically.

 Anyway, I can’t wait to see it in action – let me know what you think,

 Click here AFTER you've submitted your Task 2

-By far the most common criticism of mobile phones is the fact that we are now expected to be available 24/7.
+By far the most common criticism of mobile phones is the fact that we are now expected to be available at all hours of the day.
 Before mobile phones were invented, the time spent away from work was our own, but now it seems that the separation between work and free time has disappeared.
 In addition, mobile phones pose certain health risks and can be dangerous if drivers use them at the wheel or if people cross busy roads while texting.
 There have been several mobile-phone related accidents and fatalities.
 A final negative effect is that in public places such as on the train or at the cinema, there is no escape from the noise of annoying ringtones and loud, one-sided conversations.